 Unclaimed claims reserve fund pertains to the unclaimed payments on its trade creditors under rehabilitation plan which were deposited to Metropolitan Bank and Trust Company to serve as the fund.
 This is equivalent to the total amount of allowed claims that remain unclaimed as of filing of motion for termination of rehabilitation proceedings of the Company.
 All payments should be taken from the Fund upon presentation of sufficient evidence of identity.
 A creditor or worker may obtain payment within two (2) years from the opening of the account and should discharge the Company from its obligation.
 The fund is classified as current asset.
-The fund is readily available as payment for claims and classified under prepayments though there is a certain restriction in its use.
+The fund is readily available as payment for claims and was reclassified to AFS investment on June 30, 2016 upon the lapse of the two (2) - year period.